 Pinterest is a great resource for scooter activities – everything from whole-body bowling to scooter board Hungry Hungry Hippos!

 In our home, the playground activity we miss the most in the winter is the swing.
-If you’ve got a doorway, you can install this indoor swing for the kids who need a stronger dose of vestibular input on a more regular basis!
+If you’ve got a doorway, you can install an indoor pod swing for the kids who need a stronger dose of vestibular input on a more regular basis.

 One of the versatile favorites (but requires adult supervision) is an exercise ball.
 We all have one somewhere in the house with the best of intentions to work on our own core strength… but consider repurposing it for the kids this winter.

 Bounce them on it and sing a song, roll them over it on their bellies to put together a puzzle, roll upside-down to pick up blocks, squish them underneath to make a kid sandwich, or push it through a tunnel!
 If you have a hippity hop, kids can jump themselves too!
 The possibilities are endless but remember that an adult needs to supervise this activity.